barabashsr/yarobot_control_unit/docs/planning_phase/gpio-allocation-7motors.md

-# GPIO Allocation for 7-Motor System
+# GPIO Allocation for 8-Axis System

+> **TODO - ARCHITECTURE SESSION**: This document contains GPIO assignments that need final verification during the dedicated GPIO allocation architecture session.
+All conflicts are marked with TODO.

 ## Overview
-Updated GPIO allocation for 5 servo motors (X,Y,Z,A,B) and 2 ON/OFF stepper motors (C,D) using ESP32-S3 DevKit with shift registers for DIR/EN control.
+GPIO allocation for 5 servo motors (X,Y,Z,A,B), 2 stepper motors (C,D), and 1 discrete axis (E) using ESP32-S3 DevKit with shift registers for DIR/EN control.

 ## Peripheral Assignment Strategy